coduo/php-matcher/README.md

 use Coduo\PHPMatcher\PHPMatcher;

 if (!PHPMatcher::match("lorem ipsum dolor", "@string@", $error)) {
-    echo $error; // in case of error message is set on $error message via reference }
+    echo $error; // in case of error message is set on $error variable via reference }

 ```